wavebench/wavebench/README.md

 # Dataset

-Our datasets are [available here](https://drive.switch.ch/index.php/s/L7LeTyb9B9HMuG6).
+Our datasets are available on [the Zenodo page](https://zenodo.org/record/8015145).
+It has the persistent DOI `10.5281/zenodo.8015144`.
+We also host the datasets using on the [SwitchDrive link here](https://drive.switch.ch/index.php/s/L7LeTyb9B9HMuG6).
 These datasets are in the `.beton` format that allows for fast data loading with [FFCV loaders](https://ffcv.io/).
 The FFCV dadaloaders are drop-in replacements for PyTorch dataloaders but are optimized for increasing data throughput in model training.

-You can download these datasets using the following command:
+To download our datasets from Zenodo page, visit [the Zenodo page](https://zenodo.org/record/8015145).
+You can also download these datasets from SwitchDrive using the following command:

 ```
 curl -O -J https://drive.switch.ch/index.php/s/L7LeTyb9B9HMuG6/download
 ```

-We recommend unzipping the downloaded file `wavebench_datasets.zip` at the root directory of this repository.
+Unzip the downloaded file `wavebench_datasets.zip` at the root directory of this repository.
 Inside the unzipped `wavebench_datasets` folder, you will find all the datasets.
 That is, the overal directory structure should be the following:

 ```
 📂 wavebench